kagisearch/kagi-docs/docs/kagi/ai/assistant.md

 <video src="./media/assistant.mp4" width="720" type="video/mp4" autoplay muted loop playsinline disablepictureinpicture />

-The Assistant by Kagi combines top large language models (LLM) with (optional) results from Kagi Search, making it the perfect companion for creative, research, and programming tasks — alongside everything else you can think of!
+The Assistant by Kagi combines top large language models (LLM) with optional results from Kagi Search, making it the perfect companion for creative, research, and programming tasks — alongside everything else you can think of!
 All this is included in a single subscription!

+>**NOTE:** The Assistant is currently available to users with the [Kagi Ultimate plan](../plans/ultimate-plan.md).

 ## Features